djmgit/Pexec/README.md

 into groups of ```2``` servers and the command would be executed in parallel on all the individual servers of a group but each group will be processed sequentially.

-For example : if there were 4 servers and batchSize would be set to 2. then Pexec would distribute the 4 discovered servers into 2 grousp of two servers each, it would iterate sequentially over each group and execute the command on both the servers of the current group in parallel.
+For example : if there were 4 servers and batchSize would be set to 2. then PExec would distribute the 4 discovered servers into 2 grousp of two servers each, it would iterate sequentially over each group and execute the command on both the servers of the current group in parallel.
 This can be usefull when you dont want to execute your command on all the servers at once but still want to speed up the process.
 For example you want to restart apache or redis slaves, but you dont want to take down all of them at once but in batches.

 Right now there is no way to configure a delay between the processing of two groups, but that will be added soon.